jcaponte/Hospital-Management-System/readme.md

 This project is developed in laravel 5.4.
-It contain login form form signin.
+It contain login form signin.

 INSTALLATION
-download or clone the repository using git you can clone it by running git clone https://www.github.com/richiekaby/sampled-login-form laravel-5.4 place the folder inside your xampp/htdocs/ using CMD navigate to your directory and type php artisan serve open your browser and type the following url localhost:8000
+download or clone the repository using git you can clone it by running git clone https://www.github.com/richiekaby/flash laravel-5.4 place the folder inside your xampp/htdocs/ using CMD navigate to your directory and type php artisan serve open your browser and type the following url localhost:8000